 3. Fervent love to Christ, and longings to be with him, Phil. i.
-23. He that loves Christ fervently, must needs loathe absence from Christ proportionably.
+23. He that loves Christ fervently, must needs loathe absence peace and joy in death, Acts xx.
+24.

 4. Purity and peace of conscience make a death-bed soft and easy.
 The strains and wounds of conscience, in the time of life, are so many thorns in our bed, or pillow, in the time of death, 1 John iii.
 21. But integrity gives boldness.